zot24/talks/deployment-strategies-with-kubernetes/2019-04-16-entelo-internal/slides.md

 ![inline 50%](img/springs.jpg)

-^ flexibility of our app when it comes to handle errors, failures and sloweness
+^ *flexibility* of our app when it comes to handle errors, failures and sloweness

+^ blend

 ^ having this in consideration what's the meaning of the second term "reliability"